pocl/pocl/doc/sphinx/source/kernel_compiler.rst

  accessible from the host).
 Explicit global address space identifier is used to access the argument data.

+* ``KERNELNAME_workgroup_argbuffer()``

+ creates a work group launcher with all the argument data passed in a single argument buffer.
+All argument values, including pointers are stored directly in the argument buffer with natural alignment.
+ The rules for populating the buffer are those of the HSA kernel calling convention.

+* ``phsa_kernel.KERNELNAME_grid_launcher()``

+ Creates a launcher function that executes all work-items in the grid by launching a given work-group function for all work-group ids.

+ The function adheres to the PHSA calling convention where the first two arguments are for PHSA's context data, and the third one is the argument buffer.

-*NOTE: There's a plan to remove the first workgroup function and unify the way the workgroups are called from the host code.
-Thus, the former version might go away.*
+*NOTE: There's a plan to remove the "fast" workgroup function and unify the way the workgroups are called from the host code.

 Assisting transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^^